Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

 County Bus Ticket

 You can apply to Somerset County Council (SCC) for transport support in the form of an annual student bus pass.
 It allows students who are attending college to travel on local public bus service in Somerset.
-Applications are available from the Transport Department in Somerset, County Hall, Taunton, by phoning 0300 123 2224.
-The County Ticket application form for September 2016 is not yet available from SCC.
+Applications for 2016/17 are made online via the Transport Department in Somerset, County Hall, Taunton (0300 123 2224), and is the first year it is run in conjunction with the 'Love the Bus' scheme.
+The County Ticket application for September 2016 is available on the Somerset County Council Website.

 Is there a limit to the distance I can travel?